rubenwardy/minetest_modding_book/en/chapters/releasing.md

     [url]http://wiki.minetest.com/wiki/Installing_Mods[/url]

-If you modify the above example for your mod topic, remember to change "modfldername" to the name of the folder your mod should be in.
+If you modify the above example for your mod topic, remember to change "modfoldername" to the name of the folder your mod should be in.

 ### Title

-Subject of topic must be in one of these formats:
+The subject of topic must be in one of these formats:

 * [Mod] Mod Title [modname]
 * [Mod] Mod Title [version number] [modname]